Anonymous-techP/CAST/README.md

 | TPX100   | Japanese blue-chips        |
 | Global30 | Cross-currency basket      |

 Each panel is one `.parquet` (prices) + one `.json` (tickers).

-Global30 prices are normalized to the first-day value before backtesting; the other three use raw prices.
+Global30 prices (different currencies) are normalized to the first-day value before backtesting, while the other three datasets use raw prices.

 ---

 ## Setup